You can definitely get heavily into planners and spend up a storm, but that is not required. Here are some helpful hints for planning on a budget.

 Join the rewards clubs at your local craft stores, and sign up for email updates.
-You can always get a 40% off coupon at Hobby Lobby and Michael's, and many deals are better.
+You can always get a 40% off coupon at Michael's, and many deals are better.
 Some stores are strict and don't take competitors coupons, or even allow you to use multiple coupons on a single day.
 So it may take some planning on your part.
 Watch for the 50% off and get your most expensive items with that.
 Take advantage of the buy 1 get 1 50% off on the same day that they have 20% off entire purchase including sale items.

 Try Tuesday Morning, and other extreme discount sites.
 I have found washi and more there.
-My latest find is this mini cutting mat with a magnetic ruler.
+My favorite find is a mini cutting mat with a magnetic ruler.
 It is extremely useful for cutting out stickers, and trimming washi tape (use the ruler at the end and rip up) when I don't want to drag my larger cutting mat out.
 I got this combo for $4.99.
 List price was $9.99

 Get Some Economical Supplies